madpang/madpang.github.io/README.txt

 But the content of those articles are the intellectual creation of the author, and are thus copyrighted.

 Also note that, the font used in this site---called **Dinkie Bitmap**---is a product of [3type](https://3type.cn/fonts/dinkie_bitmap/index.html), if you want to use it, please purchase a license from their website.

+JetBrains Mono is used as the monospace font.
+It is an open-source font, and can be obtained from [GitHub](https://github.com/JetBrains/JetBrainsMono).